 In general, you will need to fill out the appropriate form before submitting it in person.
 However, you may visit your office ahead of time to ask about any difficulties you may have had while filling out the application.

-How to Check Your SNAP Application Status in Idaho
+Checking Your SNAP Application Status in Idaho

 If you want to check your SNAP application status in ID, you must contact your local health and welfare office or visit the online application portal.
 An office representative may tell you whether a decision has been made or when you should expect to receive a notice.